dalance/svlint/RULES.md

 ### Hint

-keyword should be followed by no space before symbol
+Remove all whitespace between keyword and following symbol.

 ### Reason

-consistent style enhances readability
+Consistent use of whitespace enhances readability by reducing visual noise.

 ### Pass Example